Kamex420/new-eridian-twitch-gamev2/docs/gameplay.md

-[gameplay.md](https://github.com/user-attachments/files/32637407/gameplay.md)[Uploading g# Gameplay reference
+# Gameplay reference

 ## Mining and gathering

 `/mine` exposes ore selection, a requirements preview, and a count from 1 to 10.
 Common ore attempts cost 2 Energy, 1 Nutrition and 1 Comfort, with the existing 5-second shared gathering cooldown.
 They require no tools or skill unlock.

 Argentite, Bauxite, Rutile and Aurite require Harvesting level 3.
 One prospecting attempt costs 3 Energy, 1 Nutrition and 1 Comfort; all rare ores share a 20-second cooldown.
-Three saved prospecting steps produce one ore.
-A ten-attempt queue beginning with no saved progress produces three ores and one remaining prospecting step.[^1]
+Three successful prospecting steps produce one ore.
+With no failures, a ten-attempt queue beginning with no saved progress produces three ores and one remaining step.
+Failures produce Stone Dust instead, so ten attempts no longer guarantee three ores.[^1]

 `/gather` browses non-ore resources.
 Older ore-gathering routes remain compatible with the same requirements.
 No alternate route skips rare-ore gates.